 Loved how the Airbnb had a really neat and tidy feel – was really tempted to rest slightly longer as I was lightly drenched in the drizzle!
 But decided to head out after quick refreshening.

-Yes – So an hour later, I reached Damyang bus station instead of right at the Juknokwon Bamboo Forest.
-Please, remember, find that Bus 311 which should be right outside of U-square Bus Terminal!
+So an hour later, I reached Damyang bus station instead of right at the Juknokwon Bamboo Forest.
+Please, remember, Bus 311, which should be right outside of U-square Bus Terminal!

 I was very much clueless about what to do right then – there was a tourist information stop near the station but no one in it.
 At that time, energy was starting to drain just trying to think about my solutions: